Khorramshahr missile was displayed at a military parade in Tehran

 With such a range, the missile would be easily capable of reaching Israel and Saudi Arabia.

-Speaking during Friday’s parade, Iranian President Hassan Rouhani said Tehran would press ahead with strengthening its missile capabilities and military defenses, the state-run broadcaster Press TV reported.
+Speaking during Friday’s parade, Iranian President Hassan Rouhani said Tehran would press ahead with strengthening its missile capabilities and military defenses, Press TV reported.

 “We will promote our defensive and military power as much as we deem necessary,” Rouhani said.
 “We seek no one’s permission to defend our land.”